jdvivar/ing-landing-hipotecas-codesandbox/README.md

 # `<ing-landing-hipoteca>`
 A landing page made with a single tag, ultra customisable via slots.

+> Notice: this demo used a copyrighted SVG logo through a HREF link in the code (the logo itself wasn't part of this repository), still visible on GIF images for demo purposes.
+It's now been removed, to avoid confusion.
+Now a cute kitten would show up instead. 🐱

 ## Why?
 This demo has one goal and one goal only: gain the love and conquer the hearts of a group of unconvinced yet creative skeptics that Web Components can be used to manage **web content** effortlessly... by anyone!